 When it comes to harvesting cilantro, you don’t need an arsenal of gardening tools.
 In fact, you only need one – a pair of sharp, clean scissors or garden shears.
 Why?
 Well, pulling the leaves by hand can sometimes damage the plant, whereas a clean cut is far less stressful for it.
 Before you start, make sure your chosen tool is clean to avoid introducing any disease to the plant.

-• FIVE BLADE HERB SCISSORS CUT HERBS EASILY: Scissors chop parsley, basil, cilantro, dill, oregano, mint and virtually any leafy green herb with ease.
+- FIVE BLADE HERB SCISSORS CUT HERBS EASILY: Scissors chop parsley, basil, cilantro, dill, oregano, mint and virtually any leafy green herb with ease.
 Scissors cut scallions and lettuce.
-Perfect multi-blade scissors for added flavors, garnishes and salads.
+Perfect multi-blade scissors for added flavors & garnishes.

-• EASY TO USE: Hold herbs with one hand and cut herbs with the other, trimming from edges first.
+- EASY TO USE: Hold herbs with one hand and cut herbs with the other, trimming from edges first.
 No tedious chopping.
 Two snips with sharp, finely balanced 5 blades equals 10 knife chops.
+Works with right or left hand.
 Professional chef results with minimum mess.
 Scissors work best with fresh herbs.

-• CLEANING COMB AND SAFETY COVER: One quick swipe of the comb cleans clinging herbs.
-Cover case protects shear blades when stored.
+- SET INCLUDES CLEANING COMB AND SAFETY COVER: One quick swipe of the comb cleans clinging herbs.
+Cover case protects shear sharp blades when stored.
+Essiential kitchen tool.

-• HIGHEST QUALITY STAINLESS STEEL: Dishwasher safe.
+- HIGHEST QUALITY STAINLESS STEEL: Dishwasher safe.
 Quality stainless steel does not rust.
-Unique cool kitchen gadgets ever.
-A cool gift for cooks as well as salad and herb garden lovers.
+Unique cool kitchen gadget.
+A great gift for cooks as well as salad and herb garden lovers.
+Scissors can also shred paper.

 Step-by-Step Guide on Harvesting Cilantro